lerni/klaro-cookie-consent/README.md

 ```bash
 php ./vendor/bin/sake tasks:gen-lang-files
 ```
+`_config/klaro_defaults.yml` contains default-records for `CookieCategory` & `CookieEntry` in german.
+Those can can be [nulled](https://docs.silverstripe.org/en/6/developer_guides/configuration/configuration/#configuration-values) and overriden.

 ## Getting started
 The module loads [klaro.js](https://klaro.kiprotect.com/klaro.js) per `KlaroInitExtension` which is applied to ContentController.
 The config is served with `KlaroConfigController` and available per `/_klaro-config`.
 Consent settings can be linked using `<a href="#klaro" onClick="klaro.show();return false;">Cookie consent</a>` or by using a ShortCode in CMS.
 ShortCode `[ConsentLink]` takes parameter `beforeText` & `afterText` and is shown conditionally of `SiteConfig->CookieIsActive`.